SolFlourishes/VideoText/README.md

 pip install -r requirements.txt
 ```

-Run the application using the appropriate entry point in the `src` directory.
+Run the application using python src/main.py

 > The precise launch command may change as packaging is finalized.
 See the project and packaging documentation for the current development workflow.